Ward No. 133, Kolkata Municipal Corporation: History

 Post-independence developments saw the introduction of adult franchise in municipal elections in 1962.
 The number of wards increased from 75 to 100.
 Tollygunge was merged with Kolkata in 1953.
 The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by including South Suburban, Garden Reach and Jadavpur municipalities in Kolkata.
 With the addition of Joka to Kolkata, the number of wards rose to 144.

 Geography

 Ward No. 133 is bordered on the north by Ramnagar Lane and Ramnagar Lane (East); on the east by Azaher Mohllah Bagan, Haribabu's Pally Bye Lane and Trenching Ground Road; on the south by Ramdashati mauza; and on the west by Fatehpur Second Lane and Mudialy First Lane.

-The ward is served by Garden Reach and Metibruz police stations of Kolkata Police.
+The ward is served by Garden Reach and Metiabruz police stations of Kolkata Police.

 Watgunge Women police station, located at 16, Watgunge Street, Kolkata-700023, covers all police districts under the jurisdiction of the Port Division, i.e. North Port, South Port, Watgunge, West Port, Garden Reach, Ekbalpur, Nadial, Rajabagan and Metiabruz.